Giopav/ItemSage/README.md

 But if a glimpse you want to take,\
 a set of rules you shall not break."

+A simple way to modify anything about your items!

 To interact with the ItemSage you will need to learn its commands.

 ## Commands